dotnet/docs/docs/csharp/nullable-references.md

 The compiler uses the following rules in a disabled nullable annotation context:

 - You can't declare nullable references in a disabled context.
-- null may be assigned to all reference variables.
+- All reference variables may be assigned a value of null.
 - No warnings are generated when a variable of a reference type is dereferenced.
 - The null-forgiving operator may not be used in a disabled context.